feast-dev/feast/testing/README.md

 - `docker-images/test-image/run.sh`

 After making modifications, run `make`.
 This will update the Prow configuration, build a new test image, and push it to the container registry.

+## Installing Argo

+Argo is used to run integration tests.
+It follows the [standard installation process described in the argo quickstart](https://github.com/argoproj/argo/blob/master/demo.md), with the artifact repository [configured to use gcs](https://github.com/argoproj/argo/blob/master/ARTIFACT_REPO.md).